Cape May–Lewes Ferry: MV Twin Capes

 The MV Twin Capes was one of the original three vessels of the 1970s fleet, christened in May 1975.
 She was extensively renovated in a $27 million project between 1994 and 1996 resulting in the original superstructure on and above the second deck removed, the second deck extended forward and aft, and a new superstructure with four new decks, multiple lounges, new pilot house and "shark fin" smokestacks added.
 The vessel was then marked as a miniature cruise ship, complete with two sets of elevators, a sweeping interior staircase, interior areas on four different decks, an enlarged retail shop, a food court with a brick pizza oven, four different bars, and a buffet restaurant in a two-deck-tall, glass-enclosed atrium.
 Although the restaurant was shut down in 2000 after U.S. Food and Drug Administration inspectors found numerous violations in the galleys of all five vessels, the ship remained an attraction.
 Her sister ship is the MV Delaware.
 In July 2010, due to decreasing ridership, the DRBA announced that the vessel was for sale.
 The Twin Capes was taken out of service and retired in October 2013.
-On July 20, 2017, the Twin Capes was towed out of the Cape May Terminal to be stripped before a planned sinking as an artificial reef in 2018 in a project lead by Captain Tim Mullane.
+On July 20, 2017, the Twin Capes was towed out of the Cape May Terminal to be stripped before a planned sinking as an artificial reef in 2018 in a project led by Captain Tim Mullane.
 The Twin Capes was scuttled on June 15, 2018, in the North Atlantic Ocean off Bethany Beach, Delaware, at 38°30.90′N 074°30.90′W to form part of the Del-Jersey-Land Inshore Artificial Reef.